awslabs/duvet/design/duplicates/decisions.md

 ### Option B: Per-type numeric caps, default 1

 A configured value per type, e.g. `test = 2`.
-Only `test` and `implementation` may be raised; the per-type verdicts are settled two decisions below.
 Default for every type is 1.
-Where configuration lives — file, flag, or both — is left open here and settled once all the policy values this document accumulates are on the table.
+Which types accept a raised cap, and where configuration lives — file, flag, or both — are left open here.

 - Pro: at cap 1 the check is bit-for-bit the historical strict check (Property [P-D3](#properties)).
 Nothing loosens until a